 - Dragon Ball, on the whole, plays around a lot with this trope, with the human race at large mostly playing it straight.
 Most humans (and talking, bipedal Funny Animals) are completely, pitifully underpowered compared to the plot relevant characters and races that pop up once the series goes intergalactic.
 Case in point: the term "power level" was used liberally in the first season of Dragon Ball Z; the higher someone's "power level," the stronger they were.
 An average human's power level is 5.
-The first villain we encounter in the series has a power level of 1,200.
+The first villain we encounter when power levels are introduced in the series has a power level of 1,200.
 Add the Sorting Algorithm of Evil into the mix and you've got yourself a race that has apparently survived its entire existence on little more than a wing and a prayer.
 And a few superpowered defenders, obviously.

 - The trope then gets subverted, however, as various things imply that Earth is fairly average on a cosmic scale: A baby Saiyan was considered enough to destroy the civilization of an average planet on their own, yet Goku faced a number of challenging human foes well into his teenage years.
 It's just that Saiyans, Namekians, and Frieza's race, which make up most of the story, are abnormally strong to the standard of just about any other planet.
 Even the stronger members of the Frieza Force are all stated to be abnormally strong mutants to their race.